sagemathinc/cocalc_tutorial/handson/lab01.md

 # Getting started
 In this first part of the tutorial we will create a basic template for your course material.

-1. If you have not done so, create an account in [SageMathCloud](https://cloud.sagemath.com/) using your institutional email.
+1. If you have not done so, create an account in [CoCalc](https://cocalc.com/) using your institutional email.
-2. Log into your SageMathCloud account and create a new project named **SMC_hands_on** and make sure you add a meaningful description.
+2. Log into your CoCalc account and create a new project named **SMC_hands_on** and make sure you add a meaningful description.
 3. Once you have created your project the next thing to do is create a **.course** file (you can name it SMC_hands_on.course as well).

 ## Structuring your course